gazebosim/gz-sim/tutorials/migrating_ardupilot_plugin.md

 ```

 In the new code, we still need `<sdf/sdf.hh>`, because the underlying [SDFormat
-library](http://sdformat.org/) is used by both classic and Ignition.
-But in place of the `<gazebo/...>` headers, we'll pull in one from Ignition:
+library](http://sdformat.org/) is used by both classic and Gazebo.
+But in place of the `<gazebo/...>` headers, we'll pull in one from Gazebo:

 ```cpp
 // NEW